-The history of Halloween seems to invite misinformation.
-The entire holiday is fraught with it.
-Urban legends breathlessly suggest that children are in danger of being given apples full of razor blades, that there is a vile Satanist lurking behind every mailbox, and that all unfamiliar-looking candy is actually ecstasy, apparently handed out by some poor soul overburdened with too much MDMA lying around.
-In reality, of course, there is essentially no such thing as tainted candy, and you are roughly as likely to be the victim of human sacrifice as you are to be slain by a meteorite.
+The history of Halloween seems to invite misinformation - the entire holiday is fraught with it.
+Many urban legends suggest that children are in danger of receiving apples full of razor blades; a vile Satanist may lurk behind every mailbox; and all unfamiliar-looking candy is likely ecstasy, apparently handed out by some poor soul overburdened with too much MDMA lying around.
+In reality, of course, reported cases of tainted Halloween candy are next to nothing, and the chances you will become a victim of human sacrifice is roughly the same as being slain by a meteorite.

 Halloween in history is just as murky; it has a few separate origin points that all tie together, and its celebration often cobbles together local customs from preexisting holidays.
-It definitely owes something to the Celtic festival of Samhain, but it's hard to say with certainty what customs come from where; a lot of the only written records come from the Romans, who considered every non-Roman a wild-eyed barbarian maniac.
-We can at least be sure that the early Halloween was not, as has been suggested, a holiday when druids would show up at your house and kill your sheep unless you gave them money.
+It undoubtedly owes something to the Celtic festival of Samhain, but it's hard to say with certainty what traditions come from where, especially since many of the only written records derived from the Romans.
+We can at least be sure that the early Halloween was not, as was suggested, a holiday when druids showed up to your house to kill your sheep unless you gave them money.

-We Owe the Irish and Scots for Having a Recognizable Halloween in America at All
+We Owe The Irish And Scottish For Having A Recognizable Halloween In America

-At One Time, Halloween Just Involved Blowing Stuff Up
+At One Time, Halloween Simply Involved Blowing Stuff Up

-The first jack-o-lanterns were fashioned from turnips and potatoes to ward off "Stingy Jack," a legendary figure who was so insufferable that he was barred from entering Heaven, but who had previously tricked the Devil into guaranteeing that he wouldn't go to Hell either.
-(In some versions, Jack convinces the Devil to turn into a coin so they can buy alcohol and get drunk together.)
-In any case, Jack wound up with nowhere to go, doomed to wander the earth, lighting his way with a burning ember inside a hollowed-out turnip - hence "Jack of the Lantern."
-Jack-o-lanterns in other regions were made from apples, squashes, and even cucumbers.
-Similarly, Germany has Rübengeister—"root vegetable ghosts"—carved from potatoes or beets.
+The first jack-o'-lanterns were fashioned from turnips and potatoes to ward off "Stingy Jack," a legendary figure who was so insufferable that he was barred from entering Heaven and had previously tricked the Devil into guaranteeing that he wouldn't go to Hell either.
+In some versions, Jack convinces the Devil to turn into a coin so they can buy alcohol and get drunk together.
+In any case, Jack wound up with nowhere to go, doomed to wander Earth, lighting his way with a burning ember inside a hollowed-out turnip - hence "Jack of the Lantern."

-Halloween Is Ideal for Spelling Your Future Husband's Name with Apples
+Halloween Was Ideal For Women To Spell Their Future Husband's Name With Apples

-Halloween and its predecessor holidays have always been considered ideal for fortune-telling and divination; Samhain was, after all, a time when the veil between the worlds of the living and the dead was at its thinnest.
+Halloween and its predecessor holidays have always been considered ideal for fortune-telling and divination; Samhain was, after all, a time when the veil between the worlds of the living and dead was at its thinnest.
 Naturally, the best application of this access to the realm of the dead was to ask the ghosts which boy you would marry.
-A woman would pare an apple, throw the skin over her shoulder, and its resulting shape would indicate the initial of her future husband's name.
-Or, she could approach the first man she saw on All Souls Day, and that guy's name would resemble her future husband's.
-Alternatively, she could just walk around a church three times and make a wish.
-The Irish also made barmbrack, bread that had a bunch of junk baked into it and indicated your future based on what your slice contained (a coin indicated wealth, a cloth indicated bad luck, and a ring, of course, indicated upcoming marriage, evidently the single issue that anyone cared about).
+A woman would pare an apple, throw the skin over her shoulder, and peel's resulting shape would indicate her future husband's initials.
+Or, she could approach the first man she saw on All Souls' Day, and that guy's name would resemble her future husband's.